EESSI/docs/docs/getting_access/non_standard.md

 ....

-# This takes a long time and space depending on how much you want to export
+# This takes a long time, memory and storage space depending on how much you want to export
 ```

 Once completed, the contents will be available in /tmp/cvmfs.
 You can create an squashfs image from it: